astropuffin/oakmtg.club/content/english/guide/district-1.md

   The incumbent; a frustrating but effective progressive who’s not always there when you call but always on time.
 * **[Stephanie Dominguez Walton](https://oakmtg.club/candidates/steph-dominguez-walton/)**

-  A faux-gressive newcomer with twice the incumbent’s charisma and 1.5 times his funding but no concrete plans to back it up.
+  A faux-gressive newcomer with twice the incumbent’s charisma and 150% of his funding but no concrete plans to back it up.
 * **[Tri Ngo](https://oakmtg.club/candidates/tri-ngo/)**

   A pretty nice guy who’s just not ready for this.